vernfm/vernfm.github.io/devlog.md

 > 2022/10/20

-- Centered footer, fixed styling, added responsiveness, prepared for twitch sub api.
+- Centered footer, fixed styling, added responsiveness, added subscription section, added twitch embed.
-  **1. Twitch api not included!**
+  **1. Use our music is not responsive!**